dsteyn44/kingsofasgard-ms1/Testing.md

 #  Testing Ground

 ## Overview
-Generally I tested often and made it a regular habit to a) check my responsiveness on all devices, and b) vallidating the script.
+Generally, I tested often and made it a regular habit to a) check my responsiveness on all devices, and b) vallidating the script.
 It was only then I would stage, commit and push.
-I also used repl.it to try pieces of code to assess whether it would work.
+I also used repl.it to try pieces of code to assess whether it would work or not.
 I found this quite useful as it was quicker than gitpod and I could make mistakes without affecting my actual project.
-This did however take more time and I think in the future, I will just have to plan better.
+This did however take more time ( I mean the checking bit) and I think in the future, I will just have to plan better.
 Also I tended to get caught up in one bug and this wasted precious time.That is something for the future.

 The project was a little challenging in regards to working with Bootstrap.
 Bootstrap is certainly great tool for creating a structured template in place but admittedly I had challenges with the responsiveness and overiding its templates to suit my requirements.
 Admittedly this could be because I am by no means an expert at using the software so when you hit a snag it takes time to figure out where the problem lies.
 Generally and as mentioned in the coursework, in order to overide bootstrap, you have to be fairly specific.
 #